-You could call this dessert, you could call it breakfast, you could call it healthy, high protein (a high protein meal on here recently?!
-Shocking, I know) or a midday snack.
+You could call this single serving chocolate cake dessert, you could call it breakfast, you could call it healthy, high protein (a high protein meal on here recently?!
+Shocking, I know) or a mid-day snack.

 Between this and the pb cookie dough dip, I’ve had two incredibly successful high protein treats that have completely taken me by surprise.

 Obviously, this means I’m sure to have some major fail very soon but I’ll take my wins when I can get them.